032922 4 B Opinion Piece Website Article Header

 Merging the retail journey through design

 A new series of articles by designers, architects and senior professionals on future-proof design.
-Today George Gottl, Founder and CCO at global strategic design consultancy, UXUS, looks at the retail journey and the crucial role of physical stores in consumer engagement and brand loyalty.
+Today George Gottl, Founder and CCO at global strategic design consultancy, FutureBrand UXUS, looks at the retail journey and the crucial role of physical stores in consumer engagement and brand loyalty.

 28 March, 2022